benrei/chunk-async/README.md

 # chunk-async
-Helps to chunk data and do async work to large datasets
+Helps to chunk data and resolve async work to large datasets